JohanGl/TeamCity_BuildMonitor/README.md

 Installation
 -------------

-Download the repository and compile it on order to download all required NuGet packages.
-If you dont have automatic NuGet package restore enabled in Visual Studio then it will have to be enabled.
+Make sure that you have ASP.NET Core 2.2 installed.

-Open Web.config and enter your TeamCity server information into the appSettings labeled teamcity_username, teamcity_password and teamcity_api_url.
+Open appsettings.json and enter your TeamCity server information under the TeamCity node.
+UserName and Password will be automatically read/overridden from a user secrets file if available.

-In the constructor of HomeController.cs, you can switch between using DefaultBuildMonitorModelHandler (shows all jobs in TeamCity automatically) or the CustomBuildMonitorModelHandler which allows you to customize what to display.
+In the constructor of the class IndexModel, you can switch between using DefaultBuildMonitorModelHandler (shows all jobs in TeamCity automatically) or the CustomBuildMonitorModelHandler which allows you to customize what to display.
 You can customize your personal view by editing the file App_Data/Settings.xml.